sinoyster/extract_headings/README.md

 ## ul or ol
 You can set the output list type via `MY_TOC_LIST_TYPE` configuration.
 By default extract_headings outputs the tocs in a unordered list, you can use ordered list by setting `MY_TOC_LIST_TYPE` to 'ol'.

+## Headings' id attribute
+If you do not want to add id attribute to content's headings, just set `MY_TOC_UPDATE_CONTENT = False` in your pelican configuration.

 ## Thanks

 *  extract_toc plugin